Training robust and generalizable quantum models: Conclusion

-In this paper, we study robustness and generalization properties of quantum models based on Lipschitz bounds.
+In this paper, we studied robustness and generalization properties of quantum models based on Lipschitz bounds.
 Lipschitz bounds are a well-established tool in the classical ML literature which not only quantify adversarial robustness but are also closely connected to generalization performance.
-We derive Lipschitz bounds based on the size of the data encoding which we then use to study robustness and generalization properties.
-Given that our generalization bound explicitly involves the parameters of the data encoding, it is not a \emph{uniform} bound.
-As a result, it may allow to overcome some of the limitations of uniform QML generalization bounds~\cite{gil2023understanding}.
+We derived Lipschitz bounds based on the size of the data encoding which we then used to study robustness and generalization of quantum models.
+Given that our generalization bound explicitly involves the parameters of the data encoding, it does not face the limitations of uniform generalization bounds~\cite{gil2024understanding}.
 Further, our theoretical results highlight the role of trainable encodings combined with regularization techniques for obtaining robust and generalizable quantum models.
 The numerical results confirm our theoretical findings, showing the existence of a sweet spot for the regularization parameter for which our training scheme improves both robustness as well as generalization compared to a non-regularized training scheme.
-It is important to emphasize that these numerical results with specific choices of rotation and entangling gates are mainly used for illustration, but our theoretical framework applies to all quantum models that can be written as in~\eqref{eq:QML_circuit} and, hence, also allow for different rotation gates, entangling layers, or even parametrized multi-qubit gates.
+It is important to emphasize that these numerical results with specific choices of rotation and entangling gates are mainly used for illustration, but our theoretical framework applies to all quantum models that can be written as~\eqref{eq:QML_circuit} and, therefore, also allow for different rotation gates, entangling layers, or even parametrized multi-qubit gates.